-In Fig.~\ref{fig:1}, we show the gluon PDFs (four upper), the partial of gluon PDFs (four middle) and the partial ratio of gluon distributions over $\Sigma$-PDFs (four lower) as extracted for three different BH1Z (blue), BLHCb (yellow) and BH1Z$+$BLHCb (green) data sets.
-As we can see from Fig.~\ref{fig:1} the best improvement of uncertainty error bands is corresponding to BH1Z$+$BLHCb data with green color.
-Also, the pure impact of BLHCb charm production data in improvement of the gluon distribution and some of its ratios (yellow color) is better than the pure impact of BH1Z combined charm data (blue color).
+In Fig.~\ref{fig:1}, we show the gluon PDFs (two upper), the partial of gluon PDFs (two middle) and the partial ratio of $\Sigma$-PDFs over gluon distributions (two lower) as extracted from three different HCC (blue), LHCb (red) and HCC$+$LHCb (yellow) data sets.

+As can be seen from Fig.~\ref{fig:1} the best improvement of uncertainty error bands is corresponding to HCC$+$LHCb data with yellow color, which in turn strictly confirms that the DIS measurements depend on the various phenomenological input data and knowledge of the PDFs.
+Also, the pure impact of LHCb charm production data in improvement of the gluon distribution and some of its ratios (red color) is better than the pure impact of HCC data (blue color).

-Now in the second step we consider the charm-quark mass as an extra free parameter and refit our previous fit procedures but this time with $14$ free parameters to determine both charm-quark mass and pure impact of $c$-mass on the shape of the PDFs and fit quality at the pQCD level.
+Now in the second step we consider the charm-quark mass as an extra free parameter and repeat our previous fit procedures but this time with $14$ free parameters to determine both charm-quark mass and pure impact of $c$-mass on the shape of the proton PDFs and fit quality.